Charles Henry Page: Texas courthouses

 The brothers designed numerous public buildings in Texas, including the Anderson, Chambers, Fort Bend, Hays, Hunt, Orange, and Williamson county courthouses.

-Other Designs
+Other designs

 Page also designed the 1936 Austin federal courthouse. and the station at Crowley, Louisiana, built in 1907 for the Colorado Southern, New Orleans and Pacific Railroad as well as the city hall buildings in Brownsville, Mexia and Eagle Lake.
 Many of Page's buildings have been added to the National Register of Historic Places.

 Personal

 Page lived in the Pemberton Heights district of Austin.
-He died in 1957 and is buried at Oakwood Cemetery Annex in Austin.
+He died in 1957 and is buried at Oakwood Cemetery in Austin, the same cemetery he had designed a small chapel for in 1914.